 The TCU IdeaFactory supports students in advancing their ideas from initial concept to prototype or beyond by offering mentorship, providing resources, and building teams of TCU faculty and community members to offer support.
 Students are challenged to turn their ideas into reality by taking action on the principles of Design Thinking.

+During this phase, we gather our TCU Dream Team to assist with ideation techniques.
+Consequently, the project should have many ideas to potentially prototype.
 As the idea continues to develop and a plan emerges, the TCU IdeaFactory will reach out to faculty experts across campus and outside community members of various disciplines to offer mentorship.
 This dynamic creates an environment in which the progression of an idea – or the inter-progression of multiple ideas – becomes a very natural and organic process.

 To progress each idea, students are challenged to create prototypes with the help of the TCU IdeaFactory, faculty members, and external resources.
 By using the expertise of the new team and the resources provided by the TCU IdeaFactory, students are poised to create physical prototypes that address the needs of their users.